rajasena/MY-NOTES/Kubernetes.md

 The master node has these 5 services

--APT Server (Application programming interface, send req & get responce, Take the req from outside world -ETCD (store key value)(database)
+- APT Server (Application programming interface, send req & get responce, Take the req from outside world
+- ETCD (store key value)(database)
--controller  (maintains desired state of the workload, desire dstate = actual stae of the workload) -scheduler ( is responsible to schedule the work load to desired host) -Kubelet (it interfaces with CRE and it also ensures that the health of the work load is good -kubernetes
+- controller  (maintains desired state of the workload, desire dstate = actual stae of the workload)
+- scheduler ( is responsible to schedule the work load to desired host)
+- Kubelet (it interfaces with CRE and it also ensures that the health of the work load is good
+- kubernetes
--Worker node services
+- Worker node services

 kubelet ( this is like a manger talks with container) kube-proxy (